 A small series of records (National Records of Scotland, SC70/10) contains the wills of 61 RAF officers and men, including aircrew and balloon operators, 1939-1950.
 Several complete pay books are preserved.
-These are not available online yet.
-For more information see the National Records of Scotland's online catalogue entry on the airmen's wills.

 You can find out the battalion, regiment, rank and service number of the soldier, as well as the name of the person who is the beneficiary of the will.
 You can also find out the date when the will was made and the date of death of the soldier.

 Nuncupative wills are personal letters from the soldier, colleagues or near relatives which express or bear witness his wishes.
 These wills may include information about the soldier’s experiences during the war as well as details of how he wishes his property to be distributed.